M-o-a-T/moat/doc/hacking.rst

   Transfer all messages received on A to B and vice versa.
 Define as the (positive) server address SA (1..3).

-  A Bus ACK is sent if the message addressed to -SA or -4 (server broadcast).
+  A Bus ACK is sent if an message is addressed to -SA or -4 (server broadcast).
   Otherwise this is transparent, i.e. *all* messages are forwarded.

 * MOAT_GATEWAY